“Where Faith Abounds”

 Write the vision and make it plain, so that those who read it may run with it.
 For the vision is yet for an appointed time, and at the end it will speak and not lie; even though it may tarry, wait for it, for it will surely come.
 (Hab.
 2:2, 3)

 Yet, what about Habakkuk’s vision?
 While we’ve touched on its intended audience, Last Days believers, I believe that the vision will not only be informative and instructive, but compelling, a test of faith, requiring a direct response, through personal action.
-Interestingly the scenario described reminds me very much of a vision I had back in 2000.
+Interestingly the scenario he described reminds me very much of a vision I had back in 2000.

-Not surprisingly the word was getting out, and as the afternoon wore on and people began arriving the sagebrush out back became a makeshift parking lot that was filling up fast, with Indians in pickup trucks, lots of Indians.
-You could both feel and see a spiritual groundswell began to build, to the point that it began to back up traffic on the old two-lane which stretched off to the horizon.
-At some point, I heard someone say: “They’ve called out the State Troopers!”
+As the spiritual groundswell began to build, one could sense as well as see that there was something going on here that was out of bounds.
+As a result, traffic began to back up on the old two-lane which stretched off into the distance.
+And at some point, I heard someone shout: “They’ve called out the State Troopers!”
 But to what effect was anyone’s guess, as the powers that be had only the worn out repertoire of the past to draw upon.
-What to do, arrest the Indians and corral them again on reservations, forbid them to speak their own language and practice their native religion, bus their kids to Christian boarding schools for another attempt of “forced assimilation?”
-They did all that and then some back when, and yet, the Indian still remains…and Indian, and necessarily so, as the Red Man has a supernatural purpose in Creators plan. – “If Native America ever awakens to the vision that God placed within them as a people, they will run with it, and when they do, a multitude will follow, a revival that no power on earth will be able to stop.”
+What to do, arrest the agitators and throw them in jail; corral them again on reservations, and forbid them to speak their own language or practice their native religion; bus their kids to Christian boarding schools for another round of “forced assimilation?”
+They did all that and more, yet the Indian remains, and necessarily so, as the Red Man has a supernatural purpose in Creators plan. – “If Native America ever awakens to the vision that God placed within them as a people, they will run with it, and when they do, a multitude will follow, stirring up the dust for a revival that no power on earth can stop.”

 The Refreshing